paulshorey/word-editor-poc/README.md

 Each item haas a number in parentheses, that is Karsten's priorities.
 When an item has been completed, update the list adding the line with `\*\*`

-When you opick an item to work on - please replace the '-' at the first line with your first letter of first name
+When you pick an item to work on - please replace the '-' at the first line with your first letter of first name

 [X] (9) Show/Hide side column “taskpane” (what Microsoft calls it)